jimburton/scrabble/chapters/Chapter8.md

-The purpose of the book has not really been to explain how to implement Scrabble in Haskell, but to talk you through the entire design and implementation of a medium-sized project using best practices.
-Getting the hang of that involves developing skills at many different levels: you need an eye for detail, taking advantage of the strengths of the Haskell language to write code that is both elegant and correct, and an eye for broader issues of software design, designing APIs that expose just the right functionality and are nice to use, protocols that determine communication between remote components of an application, and so on.
+The purpose of the book has not really been to explain how to implement Scrabble in Haskell, but to talk you through the entire design and implementation of a reasonably-sized project using best practices.
+Getting the hang of that involves developing skills at many different levels: you need an eye for detail, taking advantage of the strengths of the Haskell language to write code that is both elegant and correct, and an eye for broader issues of software design, designing APIs that expose just the right functionality and are nice to use, protocols that determine robust communication between remote components of an application, and so on.

 It is sometimes said that the main thing someone needs to be a good programmer is the capacity to jump between levels of abstraction and to be able to hold the requirements of the different levels in their head simulateneously.

 The only way to learn these skills is by practising them, which means writing a lot of code.
 It's a continuous process, and one of the great